Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 1. Fork and then clone the repo or download the .zip file.
 2. The Toolkit requires the ArcGIS Runtime SDK for .NET.
 Confirm that your system meets the requirements for using the ArcGIS Runtime SDK for .NET with [Windows Desktop](http://developers.arcgis.com/net/desktop/guide/system-requirements.htm), [Windows Store](http://developers.arcgis.com/net/store/guide/system-requirements.htm), and/or [Windows Phone](http://developers.arcgis.com/net/phone/guide/system-requirements.htm).
- * Note that [ArcGIS Runtime SDK for .NET](http://esriurl.com/dotnetsdk) is referenced by using Nuget package.
-It is restored when solution is build first time.
+ * Note that ArcGIS Runtime SDK for .NET is referenced by using a Nuget package.
+It is automatically downloaded when the solution is built for the first time.
 3. To include Toolkit source in your projects:
  *  In Visual Studio, add the ArcGIS Runtime Toolkit project to your solution.
     - Windows Desktop (WinDesktop\Esri.ArcGISRuntime.Toolkit\Esri.ArcGISRuntime.Toolkit.WindowsDesktop.proj)